 Art has always played a vital role in society during uncertain times.
-It offers an outlet to react to current events and can encourage social change, while also spreading hope and awareness.
-From the art of the Civil Rights movement to Black Lives Matter, or from the Women’s Suffrage movement to the Women's March; take a deeper dive into what makes art so powerful and effective during these times.
+It offers an outlet to react to current events and often encourages social change, while also spreading hope and awareness.
+From the art of the Civil Rights movement of the ’60s to the current Black Lives Matter movement, and art from the 1918 Pandemic to Covid, take a deeper dive into what makes art so powerful and effective during these times.

 Art During Times of Uncertainty, Unrest, and Change